hirethunk/verbs/docs/README.md

 [[States]] in Verbs are simple PHP objects containing data which is mutated over time by events.

 Lets assume we want to prevent a customer from signing up for a free trial if they have already signed up for one in the past year.
 We can store a `latest_trial_started_at` timestamp to a `CustomerState` when they sign up.
-We can then check that timestamp each the `CustomerBeganTrial` event is fired to validate that the customer is allowed to start a trial.
+We can then check that timestamp each time the `CustomerBeganTrial` event is fired to validate that the customer is allowed to start a trial.

 We can begin by creating a new state using:
 ```shell